Skip links

 Thanks to the generosity of many donors, especially Guy and Betty Beatty, funds were raised to build a larger and better equipped facility.

 The facility, named the Akot Medical Mission, opened in 2006 with a celebration by local tribal and church leaders.
+The facility was initially led by Dr. Jeffery Deal, an American surgeon, supplemented by numerous American volunteers.
+The facility had an immediate impact, resulting in around 38,000 patient visits per year.

 South Sudan Hope and Health Akot Facility